YuvalAnteby/Arkanoid/README.md

 # Arkanoid - Java

 This project is an implementation of the classic Arkanoid game with slight alternations, developed as a project for the OOP course in Bar-Ilan university.
 The game features a GUI, multiple levels, score tracking, sound effects and file management while adhering to OOP principles and design patterns.

 ## Contents

 [Description](#arkanoid---java) <br />
 [Main Features](#main-features) <br />
 [Technologies Used](#technologies-used) <br />
 [Running from terminal/cmd](#running-from-terminalcmd)

 ## Main Features

 1. GUI: Built using Java and the biuoop-1.4.jar given by the course's lecturer and TAs.
 2. File Management: High-scores are saved locally using JSON files.
 3. Sound Effects: Both original Arkanoid and custom-made sound effects were incorporated into the game using java built in tools.
 4. Levels and difficulties: The game consists of several levels, with progressively increasing difficulty.
 5. Design Patterns:
-    * Singleton: Managing global game settings and resources.
+    * Singleton: Managing global game settings and resources. (e.g. screen dimensions and game resources)
-    * Observer: Used in event listening between game components, such as balls and blocks. especially used for hit detection and score updates.
+    * Observer: Used in event listening between game components. especially used for hit detection between the ball and the blocks as well as score updates.
     * Command: For executing actions related to menu selections.

 ## Technologies Used